nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 > ⚠️The `<day>` must be a valid **day spelled fully**.
 For example, `monday` is a valid day but `mon` is not.

+> 💡 The accepted input for the `<day>` argument includes "Monday", "Tuesday", "Wednesday", "Thursday", "Friday", "Saturday", and "Sunday".

 Example 1: `timetable`

 Expected Output 2: